hphelion/documentation/moonshot/manage.administration-dashboard.workloads.md

 ***Graffiti Factory Data***

  Cloud Administrator must publish graffiti factory data before importing any workload in the Cloud.
-This can be done either by using CODN to import graffiti content from local folder or HP CloudOS Enterprise portal.
-Refer to the section on Importing Workload to initialize cloud with graffiti factory data.One can validate if the content from CODN portal or local import is being downloaded or not.
+This can be done either by using CODN to import graffiti content from local folder or HP Cloud OS Enterprise portal.
+Refer to the section on Importing Workload to initialize cloud with graffiti factory data.
+One can validate if the content from CODN portal or local import is being downloaded or not.
 To validate the content download, do the following:

   1. On the Administration Dashboard, click Cloud Tab to select it.<br>
    Cloud tab is activated and the options are displayed in the left panel.
 By default, all the services are displayed in the right pane.